keting-ai/KT-docker/README.md

 # ktdocker
 ktdocker is a simple container implementation, imitating the docker.
 This project refers to code in the book "Write docker yourself".
 This project isn't completed yet.
-I haven't implemented the image and network features like docker has.
-Also, no remote repository.
+I haven't implemented many features -- just for fun!
 The basic is:
 1. Using Namespace to isolate resources
 2. Using Cgroup to limit the resources